Bertrand paradox (probability)

 The Bertrand paradox is a problem within the classical interpretation of probability theory.
-Joseph Bertrand introduced it in his work Calcul des probabilités (1889), as an example to show that the principle of indifference may not produce definite, well-defined results for probabilities if it is applied uncritically when the domain of possibilities is infinite.
+Joseph Bertrand introduced it in his work Calcul des probabilités (1889) as an example to show that the principle of indifference may not produce definite, well-defined results for probabilities if it is applied uncritically when the domain of possibilities is infinite.

 Bertrand's formulation of the problem

-The Bertrand paradox is generally presented as follows: Consider an equilateral triangle inscribed in a circle.
+The Bertrand paradox is generally presented as follows: Consider an equilateral triangle that is inscribed in a circle.
 Suppose a chord of the circle is chosen at random.
 What is the probability that the chord is longer than a side of the triangle?

-Bertrand gave three arguments (each using the principle of indifference), all apparently valid, yet yielding different results:
+Bertrand gave three arguments (each using the principle of indifference), all apparently valid yet yielding different results: